rallyhealth/weePickle/differences.md

 weepickle encodes `Option` as an array.
-Rationale is here: https://github.com/lihaoyi/upickle/issues/75 The approach is more robust than play-json over corner cases and simpler, too.
+Rationale is here: https://github.com/lihaoyi/upickle/issues/75 The approach is more robust than play-json over corner cases, and simpler, too.

 For example, it is not possible to write a `play.json.Writes[Option[String]]` that when encoding the value of `None`, removes the field from its parent `JsObject`.
 This scenario is handled by special-case logic for `Option[_]` in the `play-json` macros.
 Outside of those macros, the behavior of `Writes[Option[T]]` can only return the field and `null` instead: